cortesfrau/better-wp-login-page/readme.txt

 == Changelog ==

+= 1.0.3 =
+- Adds styles to the remember password subform.

 = 1.0.2 =
 - Change in the public styles enqueue method.
 - Fixed typos in settings page.